Superman (1978 film series character): Superman IV: The Quest for Peace (1987)

 Nuclear Man develops a crush on Lacy Warfield, daughter of the tycoon who has purchased The Daily Planet, and threatens mayhem if he is not introduced to her.
 Superman agrees to take Nuclear Man to Lacy.
-In an attempt to disable the villain, Superman lures Nuclear Man into an elevator in the building, traps Nuclear Man in it, and pulls the elevator out of the building and flies to the moon, heaving the elevator onto the ground there.
+In an attempt to disable the villain, Superman lures Nuclear Man into an elevator in the building, traps Nuclear Man in it, and pulls the elevator out of the building and flies to the Moon, heaving the elevator onto the ground there.
 Superman doesn't realize the doors have opened a crack.
-As the sun rises, Nuclear Man breaks out of his makeshift prison and the two resume battle on the moon's surface.
+As the sun rises, Nuclear Man breaks out of his makeshift prison and the two resume battle on the Moon's surface.
 At the end of the battle, Superman is driven into the ground by his nuclear-charged opponent.

 Nuclear Man returns to Earth, abducting Lacy and flying her into outer space (where she, strangely enough, is unaffected by the lack of breathable atmosphere and air pressure).
-Meanwhile, the Man of Steel pushes the moon out of its normal orbit, casting Earth into a solar eclipse which shuts off Nuclear Man's powers.
+Meanwhile, the Man of Steel pushes the Moon out of its normal orbit, casting Earth into a solar eclipse which shuts off Nuclear Man's powers.
 He then rescues Lacy from the arms of Nuclear Man, of whom he disposes by returning him to Earth and sealing him into the core of a nuclear power plant.
 Later, in a press conference, Superman declares only partial victory in his peace campaign, stating: "There will be peace when the people of the world want it so badly, that their governments will have no choice but to give it to them."

+The Flash (2023)

+As Barry Allen / The Flash and his younger self from 2013 engage Dark Flash inside the Chronobowl, the multiverse begins to implode with realities colliding with one another and collapsing.
+In a blue-colored world, Superman is seen landing on the roof of a Metropolis building and peers through an interdimensional hole in the sky.
+Supergirl joins him moments later, and the Kryptonian cousins watch helplessly as their reality collides with a green-colored reality housing an alternate version of Superman with longer hair.
+These events are immediately undone following the sacrifice of the younger Flash and subsequent erasure of the Dark Flash.